awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 ## Example 4: Register targets using a resource group name<a name="mw-target-example-4"></a>

 Run the following command on your local machine to register a specified resource group, regardless of the type of resources it contains\.
-If the tasks you assign to the maintenance window do not act on a type of resource included in this resource group, the system might report an error\.
+If the tasks you assign to the maintenance window don't act on a type of resource included in this resource group, the system might report an error\.
 Tasks for which a supported resource type is found continue to run despite these errors\.

 ------
 #### [ Linux & macOS ]